A Change In How 1 Chinese Province Reports Coronavirus Adds Thousands Of Cases

 Fear of contagion has also caused the U.S., and much of Asia and Europe, to implement travel restrictions on visitors from China.

-In Japan, a cruise liner, the Diamond Princess, has been in quarantine for days in the port of Yokohama, near Tokyo, as the number of confirmed cases aboard continues to rise.
+In Japan, the Diamond Princess cruise liner has been in quarantine for days in the port of Yokohama, near Tokyo, as the number of confirmed cases aboard continues to rise.

 Japan's health ministry said Thursday that 44 new cases had been identified on the giant cruise ship, bringing the total to 218 among the vessel's 3,700 passengers and crew.